kovalp/TrackEval/maintainers/README.md

 ruff check --fix
 ```

-... but this is known to break the code for Python 3.8.
-So, not recommended until unit tests
+... but `ruff format` is known to break the code for Python 3.8.
-are covering 100% of the code.
+So, not recommended until the unit tests are covering 100% of the code.

 ## Bump version number